boyanraichev/wp-make/README.md

 6. Replace `wp5-blank` with your theme slug/name in all occurances in folder /web/themes/wp5-blank, including the folder name
 7. Run the WordPress installer by opening the project in your browser

+## Compiling

+If you want to use assets compiling, you have Laravel mix predefined.
+Run `npm install` to install the needed packages.
+You can then use the different commands available in package.json, like `npm run dev` or `npm watch`.
+Depending on wheather you will compile your assets or not, you have to set up the correct links in the theme Init.php file.

 ### Using GIT with WordPress

 The package includes a .gitignore file that will set up a GIT + composer environment for WordPress without interfering with native WordPress functionality.
 WordPress files are gitignored, so update WordPress through the built-in updater.
 All plugins and themes, are gitignored as well, with specific exclusion of the ones you develop yourself.